ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 I've always been high-achieving.
 Could I really have ADHD?

 Yes.
 And this is one of the most common reasons people arrive confused.
 High-achieving people with ADHD often develop sophisticated masking strategies early in life.
-Perfectionism, people-pleasing, overworking can help them to appear "on top of it" for years.
+Perfectionism, people-pleasing, overworking can help them to appear on top of it for years.
 The internal experience is usually the opposite: constant anxiety, shame, and the sense that everything costs more energy than it should.
 Success does not rule out ADHD.
 It often just means you've been working twice as hard to keep up.

 Is ADHD therapy covered by insurance?